tytydraco/yessleep/out/I_went_home_to_bury_my_mother_But_she_wasnt_dead_PART_TWO.md

 The mountain itself was transforming.
 Becoming something else.

 The townspeople stood in rings around it.
-Hundreds of them.
 On different levels.
 Old mining platforms.
 Carved ledges.
 Natural shelves of rock.
 All facing inward.
 A congregation.

 Heat shimmered in the air between them and the thing.
 Like fumes off concrete.
 They were feeding it warmth.